teemupaloniemi/gronto/README.md

 # What?

-Gronto is short for `GRaphs and ONTology to Opetussuunnitelma`.
+Gronto is short for `Graphs and Ontology to Opetussuunnitelma`.

-> One of the essential goals of software development is the communication of
-> ideas.
-To ensure that those ideas are communicated correctly, the tools of
-> software testing and quality assurance are used.
+One of the essential goals of software development is the communication of ideas.
+To ensure that those ideas are communicated correctly, the tools of software testing and quality assurance are used.

-> For example, one ought to write unit tests to ensure that small fuctional
-> components of the software produce same results as expected, regardless of
-> the implementation.
-To top this, some assertions statements are often placed
-> inside the implementation to check that things which should stay invariant
-> stay that way.
-In the most rigorous cases, when the correctness of the
-> software is crucial, one must prove that the software works as intended.
+For example, one ought to write unit tests to ensure that small functional components of the software produce same results as expected.
+To top this, some assertion statements are often placed inside the implementation to check during runtime that things which should stay invariant stay that way.
+In the most rigorous cases, when the correctness of the software is crucial, one must prove that the software works as intended.

-> If any of the methods described raise an alarm that the software is not
-> working properly corrective actions are taken.
+If any of the methods described raise an alarm that the software is not working properly corrective actions are taken.

-> In this thesis I argue that curriculum development could be viewed the same
-> way as software development.
-First, the requirements of the curricula are
-> agreed in the admistrative ladder.
-Then these goals are split into smaller
-> functional components, by the teaching staff, which serve a specific learning
-> goal.
-Finally those components are grouped and sequenced together to work as
-> guiding path -- much like a program -- to give birth to an educated
-> individual.
+In this thesis I argue that curriculum development could be viewed the same way as software development.
+First, the requirements of the curricula are agreed in the admistrative ladder.
+Then these goals are split into smaller functional components (courses), by the teaching staff, which serve a specific learning goal.
+Finally those components are grouped and sequenced together to work as guiding path -- much like a program -- to lead incoming student towards a more useful end state.

-> But how does one ensure that a curricula does indeed meet the requirements
-> and ideals that the admistrative ladder has crafted?
-What are the unit tests,
-> assertion statements and proofs in the realm of curriculum development?
-How
-> does one know when to take corrective actions with their curriculum?
+But how does one ensure that a curricula does indeed meet the requirements and ideals that the admistrative ladder has crafted?
+What are the unit tests, assertion statements and proofs in the realm of curriculum development?
+How does one know when to take corrective actions with their curriculum?

-> Exams, projects and theses work as unit tests.
-They tell that students who
-> pass a course have learned the intended material, regardless of the teaching
-> method.
-Prerequisite tests and pop quizes work as runtime assertions during
-> teaching by making sure that students are on track.

-> These methods have been studied in considerable length and are in use in most
+Theses, exams, projects, prerequisite tests and pop quizes all work as runtime assertions.
+They ensure that the in-production curricula works, by checking that students are indeed where they should be.
+But what to do when assertions are continuously not met?
+A buggy program with lots of assertion statements only screams that things are not as expected, and at best tells us what to fix.
+But at a large scale curriculum changes are either costly or impossible.
+Once a schedule for courses is decided and teachers have booked their holiday tickets no changes should be made.

-> university teaching.
-However in this theses we propose, an other mechanism
-> for ensuring quality, which tries to bring same rigorousness to curriculum
-> planning as proofs in software development.
+In this thesis I propose, an other mechanism for ensuring quality, which tries to bring same rigorousness to curriculum planning as proofs in software development.
+And this proof can be constructed before the curriculum is moved to production and students', teachers' and admistrators' time is wasted.

 # Formally